 You may wonder why I opt for the classic monochrome approach rather than embracing color options for anaglyph creation.
 Well, vibrant reds and blues can be problematic.
 These intense colors often lead to a phenomenon known as "retinal rivalry," causing eye strain and disrupting the desired stereo effect.
 Hence, I stick with the monochrome method, prioritizing the viewer's comfort and optimal experience.

-For those who consider these methods too complex, there are software solutions that automate much of the alignment process.
-Many stereo photographers use Stereo Photo Maker, and Anabuilder has many automatic functions as well; however, the final results may not be as precise compared to aligning "by hand".
-For further knowledge of the subject, I highly recommend the book THE WORLD OF 3D by Jac G. Ferwerda.
+For those who find these techniques complex, there are software solutions available that automate much of the alignment and anaglyph creation process.
+For instance, many stereo photographers use Stereo Photo Maker.
+While these tools offer convenience, some photographers prefer the precision of manual alignment.
+To deepen your knowledge on the subject, I highly recommend the book "THE WORLD OF 3D" by Jac G. Ferwerda.

 Beyond the technical aspects, successful 3D photography requires the photographer to consider the subject matter, composition, artistic vision, and experimentation.
 It's an amazing process that combines both skill and creativity to create truly engaging images.